ElektraInitiative/libelektra/src/tools/fuse/README.md

 tree -L 4 mountpoint
 ```

-## Assumptions and special behaviour
+## Assumptions and special behavior

 Elektra cannot map perfectly to the structure of a classical filesystem as described [here](https://www.libelektra.org/docgettingstarted/big-picture).
 Whenever deviations are necessary, the goal is to maximize usability and adhere to the expectations of common Unix tools.